 Total award: $238,000

-Ruhul Abid, MD, PhD, Assistant Professor of Surgery (Research) recently received funding for a new project studying the health of garment workers in Bangladesh.
+Ruhul Abid, MD, PhD, Associate Professor of Surgery (Research) received funding for a project studying the health of garment workers in Bangladesh.
 This funding comes from the Crown Agents, UK, a procurement agency for the Department for International Development (DFID), UK, also known as UKAID.
 The recipient of the project deliverables is Health, Population and Nutrition Sector Development Program (HPNSDP) of the Ministry of Health and Family Welfare (MOHFW), Government of the Peoples Republic of Bangladesh.
 MOHFW has been working with HPNSDP with the goal of ensuring quality and equitable health care for all citizens in Bangladesh by improving access to and utilization of health, population and nutrition services.